lijunwei19/summarize-document-ML/Train/Readme.md

 # Training Model Section
-Summarize_model - created by Li Junwei
+<small>Summarize_model - created by Li Junwei
-BUEC500 Final project
+BUEC500 Final project </small>

-<strong>This folder contain all the elements for tainning model</strong>.
+<strong>This folder contain all the elements for tainning model.</strong>

 <strong>No enough computing resource and time to run training model completely(only 3% about 3-4hours). </strong>